Likelihood Analysis of Supersymmetric SU(5) GUTs: Results

 As discussed in more detail later, we used the {\tt Atom}~\cite{Atom} simulation code for a dedicated verification that points in this region escape all the relevant LHC constraints.
 These points avoid exclusion by the LHC constraints through a combination of a strong mass degeneracy, $m_{{\tilde u_R}/{\tilde c_R}} - \mneu1 \lesssim 50 \gev$, leading to strong suppression of the standard ~$\ETslash$ signature, and the reduction of the production rate compared to the simplified model that assumes mass degeneracy of all 8 light flavour squarks (see Fig.~\ref{fig:sigmafactors}).
 These effects are clearly visible in Fig.~18 of~\cite{1507.05525}.

 Fig.~\ref{fig:m5m10} displays the corresponding information in the $(m_5, m_{10})$ plane of the SUSY SU(5) GUT model.
 As already reported in Table~\ref{tab:bestfit}, here we see directly that the best-fit point has very small (and slightly negative) $m_5$, and that $m_{10}$ is somewhat larger, exploiting the possibility that $m_5 \ne m_{10}$ that is offered in this model.
 We also see again that the 68\% CL region extends to values of $m_5$ and $m_{10}$ beyond the $\staue$ coannihilation region.
-The novel ${\tilde u_R}/{\tilde c_R} - \neu1$ coannihilation region is clearly visible as a band where $m_5 \gsim 2000 \gev$ and $m_{10} \lesssim -1000 \gev$.
 We also note that in most of the rest of this plane $\cha1 - \neu1$ coannihilation is dominant, with only scattered regions where rapid $H/A$ annihilation is important, even in combination with $\staue$ coannihilation.

 Projections of our results in the $(\tb, m_{1/2}), (\tb, m_5)$ and $(\tb, m_{10})$ planes are shown in Fig.~\ref{fig:tbm12m5m10}.
 We see that values of $\tb \gtrsim 4$ are allowed at the 95\% CL, that the range $\tb \in (8, 57)$ is favoured at the 68\% CL, and that there is no phenomenological upper limit on $\tb$ at the 95\% CL\footnote{The RGE evolution of the Yukawa couplings blows up for $\tan \beta \gsim 60$.}.
 The best-fit point has $\tb = 13$, as also reported in Table~\ref{tab:bestfit}.